schmittnieto/schmittnieto.github.io/_posts/2024-12-01-github-tools.md

 I'm not responsible for any errors in the tools or their functionalities.
 My goal with this post is to show you the tools I've used at some point (or even use daily) and have them centralized.

-The contact persons (along with their LinkedIn links) are not necessarily responsible for these repositories; they are mainly the people who created or introduced me to these repositories—that is, the people that I personally consider contributors.
-I'm sure I've forgotten to mention many of you; in that case, you can let me know, and I'll add the LinkedIn links—it's not a problem 😊.
+The contact persons (along with their LinkedIn links) are not necessarily responsible for these repositories; they are mainly the people who created or introduced me to these repositories, that is, the people that I personally consider contributors.
+I'm sure I've forgotten to mention many of you; in that case, you can let me know, and I'll add the LinkedIn links, it's not a problem 😊.

 I'll probably forget some tools, which I'll add over time, but if you want to add a tool that isn't listed (which I would greatly appreciate), you can do so via the following link: [Add Tool](https://github.com/schmittnieto/schmittnieto.github.io/issues/new?assignees=&labels=&projects=&template=add_tool.yml) or by sending an email to tools@schmitt-nieto.com with a brief description of the tool to add.